pantoniorr/samplerToSequencer/README.md

 Further improvements might include:

-DSP implementations: OLA family based algorithms for time stretching or pitch shifting of the samples, HPF and LPF;
+DSP implementations: OLA family based algorithms for time stretching or pitch shifting of the samples, HPF, LPF and Reverb effects;

 Clock stability and sync with external DAWs or MIDI/OSC platforms;